Jacinda Taggett

 I currently work with the Jagust Lab at the Helen Wills Neuroscience Institute at UC Berkeley as a Research Associate.

-As an undergraduate, I worked with the Dynamic Memory Lab (Ranganath Lab) at UCD's Center for Neuroscience and with the Laboratory for Basic and Translational Cognitive Neuroscience (Luck Lab) at the UCD Center for Mind & Brain as a Research Assistant.
+As an undergraduate, I worked with the Dynamic Memory Lab (Ranganath Lab) and with the Laboratory for Basic and Translational Cognitive Neuroscience (Luck Lab) as a Research Assistant.
 I briefly worked as a data input intern at the UC Davis Sleep Lab.

 I hope to gain more experience in the field of cognitive neuroscience so I can pursue a Ph.D. in a few years.
 My main interest is learning & memory, and how factors such as sleep, perception, neurological disorder or neurotransmitter affect this form of cognition.